-Using technology and data can help you grow your business.
+Using technology and data can help you grow your business and optimize your workflow.
 If you want to be a top salesperson, embrace technology and always be on the lookout for new tools that can make you effective.

 In a Harvard Business Review post titled What Makes a Good Salesman, David Meyer and Herbert M. Greenberg observed that a good salesperson must be able to place themselves in a customer’s shoes.

 Some salespeople have a sales pitch that sounds like a product feature list.
 That is a terrible way to sell.
 Take your time with your prospect; discover their concerns and challenges.
 Then explain how your solution can make a difference.